Silvac34/myc/ReadMe.md

 You 'll need to restart your VM in order for this command to be fully taken into account

+If you have a problem with the DB in development:
+1) open mongo by entering in the console mongod
+2) open a new terminal and enter mongo
+3) In this terminal enter
+db = connect('ds135700.mlab.com:35700/mycommuneaty_dev_test')
+4) Connect as admin to the database db.auth('dkohn','mdp')
+5) drop the database
+db.dropDatabase()
+6) exit

 ### Client side
 The environment configuration for the front-end are in the folder app/config From this configuration, we will program grunt to generate a module config.js that holds the configuration